 \subsection{Overview}

 We recall here constructions from log geometry which will be needed later: tropicalization, Artin fans, and subdivisions.
-We will work throughout with fine saturated log schemes (in the sense of \cite{Kato1989Logarithmic-str,ogus}) over a point with trivial log structure of characteristic $0$.
+The discussion here is standard, but included for the convenience of the reader.
+Further details can be found in \cite{ACP}, \cite{ACMUW}, \cite{AbramovichWiseBirational}, \cite{Cavalieri2020-Conestack}, \cite{Olsson2001Log-algebraic-s}.
 The main case of interest for us is the moduli space $\oM_{g,n}$ equipped with the divisorial log structure obtained from $\partial\oM_{g,n}$.